Red Robin (comic book)

 Red Robin is an American comic book ongoing series published by the comic book publishing company DC Comics that was written by Chris Yost, with art by Ramon Bachs, featuring Batman's former accomplice, Robin (Tim Drake).
 The debut of the series follows the events of Batman R.I.P., Final Crisis, and Battle for the Cowl in which the original Batman, Bruce Wayne, apparently died at the hands of DC Comics villain Darkseid.
-Of all the characters in the so-called "Batman family", Drake (now using his legal name, Tim Wayne) is the only one who believes Bruce Wayne is still alive and leaves Gotham City to begin a global search for evidence supporting his theory and hope.
+Of all the characters in the so-called "Bat-family", Drake (now using his legal name, Tim Wayne) is the only one who believes Bruce Wayne is still alive and leaves Gotham City to begin a global search for evidence supporting his theory and hope.

 Characters

-DC Comics Batman line editor Mike Marts revealed characters that they appear in Red Robin by showing his "wall" of character thumbnails underneath the various Batman titles.
+DC Comics Batman line editor Mike Marts revealed characters that appear in Red Robin by showing his "wall" of character thumbnails underneath the various Batman titles.
 Characters who appear in Red Robin other than Tim Drake include Gotham City reporter Vicki Vale and one of Bruce Wayne's longtime enemies, Ra's al Ghul.

 Azrael

-In October 2010, Red Robin tied in indirectly to the Azrael comic by using Ra's al Ghul, who tested those involved with Bruce Wayne to become his ultimate warrior.
+In October 2010, Red Robin tied in indirectly to an Azrael comic by using Ra's al Ghul, who tested those involved with Bruce Wayne to become his ultimate warrior.

 Red Robin artist Ramon Bachs left Red Robin to take on Azrael with Fabian Nicieza, in turn, he finished "The Grail" and gave Marcus his debut in DC to draw the next four-issue arc "Council of Spiders".

-Despite the backstories of both comics relying heavily on the League of Assassins and both stories converging at times, the initial run of Batman: Reborn did not have the two comics officially having a tie-in.
-The two eventually tied in the overarching "Gotham Shall Be Judged" storyline when Red Robin would have faced Azrael's Angels of Death.
+Despite the backstories of both comics relying heavily on the League of Assassins and both stories converging at times, the initial run of Batman: Reborn did not have an official tie-in between the two comics.
+The two eventually crossed-over in the overarching "Gotham Shall Be Judged" storyline when Red Robin would have faced Azrael's Angels of Death.